opengeospatial/wfs3hackathon/Agenda.md

 *18:00 Drinks, Dinner - Coopersmiths Pub & Brewing, 5 Old Town Square*

 If you are driving, take College north to Mountain; turn right on Mountain, and use the parking garage on the right in the next block.
-The restaurant is across Mountain from the porking lot, enter the building on the left (Pubside).
+The restaurant is across Mountain from the parking garage, enter the building on the left (Pubside).